chargehound/chargehound-slate/source/includes/_braintree_direct.md

 2) You'll collect the evidence needed by your Chargehound template(s).

 3) You'll send the evidence fields to the Braintree API.
-You'll do this by updating the Custom Fields of the disputed transaction in Braintree.
+You'll do this by updating the custom fields of the disputed transaction in Braintree.
 Chargehound will take it from there.

 ## Setting up webhooks